Learn

 But you don't need the formula to understand the intuition.
 The key insight is that compound interest creates a snowball effect.
 Early on, your returns are small because your balance is small.
 But each year, your balance is larger, so the returns are larger, which makes the balance even larger.
 The growth curve starts flat and goes exponential.

 This is why the last 10 years of a 30-year investment produce more growth than the first 20 combined.
-It feels like nothing is happening for years, then the numbers start getting dramatic.
+It feels like nothing is happening for years, then the numbers start getting notable.

 Want a quick way to estimate how long it takes to double your money?
 Divide 72 by your annual return rate: